RandyHucker/thangs-blender-addon/README.md

 ## Report an Issue

-Thangs-Breeze is an open source project that is affiliated with Thangs.
-If you think you have found a problem or a bug with Thangs-Breeze, please [Check Existing Issues](/../../issues) to see if someone has already reported it.
+Thangs-Blender-Addon is an open source project that is affiliated with Thangs.
+If you think you have found a problem or a bug with Thangs-Blender-Addon, please [Check Existing Issues](/../../issues) to see if someone has already reported it.
 If not, please [Create a New Issue](/../../issues/new/choose), providing as much detail as possible to help us recreate the problem.